Biblical narratives in the Quran: Quran narrative

 The details of Jesus's birth differ from those offered in the gospels of Matthew and Luke (see above section).
 Other accounts in the Quran do not exist in the Bible.
 Two such stories, one in which infant Jesus verbally testifies to Mary's virginity and another in which young Jesus forms and breathes life into clay birds, have counterparts in non-canonical Christian literature (see Infancy Gospels).
 The Quran rejects that Jesus ever expected to be interpreted as divine and that he only taught strictly tawhid.
 The Bible also claims that Jesus was crucified and died, under the authority of Pontius Pilate.
-The Qur'an denies that Jesus died.
+The Quran denies that Jesus died.

 Satan and his host

 Surah 26:94-95 state "then they shall be pitched into it, they and the perverse and the hosts of Iblis, altogether", reminiscent of Matthew, XXV:41: "Then shall He say also unto them on the left hand, Depart from me, ye cursed, into everlasting fire, prepared for the devil and his angels."